 Toni Collette

-On television, she starred as a suburban mother with multiple personality disorder in the Showtime comedy-drama series United States of Tara (2008–2011), earning the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
-She was later Emmy-nominated for playing a police detective in the Netflix miniseries Unbelievable (2019) and Kathleen Peterson the Max miniseries The Staircase (2022).
+On television, Collette starred as a suburban mother with dissociative identity disorder in the Showtime comedy-drama series United States of Tara (2008–2011), earning the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
+She was later Emmy-nominated for playing a police detective in the Netflix miniseries Unbelievable (2019) and Kathleen Peterson in the Max miniseries The Staircase (2022).
+She starred as the founder of a reform academy for troubled teens in the Netflix limited series Wayward (2025).
 On stage, she made her Broadway debut playing a vaudeville dancer in the musical The Wild Party (2000), for which she earned a Tony Award for Best Actress in a Musical nomination.
-She returned to Broadway in the Will Eno play The Realistic Joneses (2014).
+She returned to Broadway in the play The Realistic Joneses (2014).

-Collette married Dave Galafassi, drummer of the band Gelbison, in January 2003.
-The couple have two children together.
-As the lead singer of Toni Collette & the Finish, she wrote all 11 tracks of their sole album, Beautiful Awkward Pictures (2006).
+As the lead singer of Toni Collette & the Finish, Collette wrote all 11 tracks of their sole album, Beautiful Awkward Pictures (2006).
 The band toured Australia but have not performed nor released any new material since 2007.
-Collette and Jen Turner co-founded the film production company Vocab Films in 2017.
+She co-founded the film production company Vocab Films in 2017.

 Biography from the Wikipedia article Toni Collette.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.